clj-kondo/configs/README.md

 ## Including configuration with your own libraries

-It is preferred that configurations for libraries are part of those libraries proper.
+To give users the best out of the box experience, it is preferred that configurations for libraries are part of those libraries proper.
 Read [here](https://github.com/clj-kondo/clj-kondo/blob/master/doc/config.md#exporting-and-importing-configuration) how you can do that.
 Also see a list of projects [here](https://github.com/clj-kondo/clj-kondo/issues/1383) that are already